-- You'll provide basic information and verify your employment history. - A paper application is available if you do not have a Social Security Number. - Be sure to upload your proof of ID document(s) and Certification of Serious Health Condition or Certification of Birth form, if applicable, to complete the application. - Your employer will also be notified by mail when you apply.
-They will have 18 days to contest your application if they feel you are not eligible for the program. - If you are pregnant and plan to take both medical and family leave, you will fill out two applications. - The first application is for medical leave.
-Upload a Certification of a Serious Health Condition form with your application. - Once you receive a determination, you can submit a family (bonding) leave application in your same Paid Leave account.
-You will need to provide a proof of birth form or documentation from the hospital that shows your child's date of birth. - If you are only taking bonding leave, fill out your application for family leave.
+- You'll provide basic information and verify your employment history. - A paper application is available if you do not have a Social Security Number. - Be sure to upload your proof of ID document(s) and Certification form, if applicable, to complete the application. - Your employer will also be notified by mail when you apply.
+They will have 18 days to contest your application if they feel you are not eligible for the program. - If you are pregnant and plan to take both medical and family leave, you will fill out two applications. - The first application is for medical leave during the "postnatal period."
+Upload a Certification form with your application. - Once you receive a determination, you can submit a family leave application for bonding in your same Paid Leave account.
+You will need to provide a Certification form (pregnancy and birth) or documentation from the hospital that shows your child's date of birth. - If you are pregnant and only taking family leave for bonding, fill out your application for family leave.

-Upload documents

-- Proof of identification documents - Certification of a Serious Health Condition (if applicable) - Certification of Birth form (if applicable) - Documentation for placement (if applicable)
+Upload documents - Proof of identification documents - Certification form (medical leave) or Certification form (family leave) (if applicable) - Certification form (pregnancy or birth) (if applicable)